idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 PIN+TOKEN:
 ```

-##### Uninstalling NCRC application
+##### Uninstalling an NCRC application

-The NCRC script being a wrapper tool, is unable to perform such a function.
+The NCRC script, being a wrapper tool, is unable to perform such a function.
 The user must deactivate the environment
 and remove that environment using the appropriate conda commands instead.
 The following is an error scenario instructing
 the user how to achieve the task: